A longitudinal empirical investigation of the pathways model of problem gambling

 Is part ofJournal of gambling studies ; vol. 33, no 4, p.
 1153-1167

-The pathways model of problem gambling suggests the existence of three developmental pathways to problem gambling, each differentiated by a set of predisposing biopsychosocial characteristics: behaviorally conditioned (BC), emotionally vulnerable (EV), and biologically vulnerable (BV) gamblers.
+Background and Aims: The Pathways Model of Problem Gambling suggests the existence of three developmental pathways to problem gambling, each differentiated by a set of predisposing biopsychosocial characteristics: Behaviorally Conditioned (BC), Emotionally Vulnerable (EV), and Biologically Vulnerable (BV) gamblers.
 This study examined the empirical validity of the Pathways Model among adolescents followed up to early adulthood.
-A prospective-longitudinal design was used, thus overcoming limitations of past studies that used concurrent or retrospective designs.
-Two samples were used: (1) a population sample of French-speaking adolescents (N = 1033) living in low socio-economic status (SES) neighborhoods from the Greater Region of Montreal (Quebec, Canada), and (2) a population sample of adolescents (N = 3017), representative of French-speaking students in Quebec.
-Only participants with at-risk or problem gambling by mid-adolescence or early adulthood were included in the main analysis (n = 180).
-Latent Profile Analyses were conducted to identify the optimal number of profiles, in accordance with participants' scores on a set of variables prescribed by the Pathways Model and measured during early adolescence: depression, anxiety, impulsivity, hyperactivity, antisocial/aggressive behavior, and drug problems.
-A four-profile model fit the data best.
+Design: A prospectivelongitudinal design was used, thus overcoming limitations of past studies that used concurrent or retrospective designs.
+Setting: Two samples were used: a) a population sample of French-speaking adolescents (N = 1,033) living in low socio-economic status (SES) neighborhoods from the Greater Region of Montreal (Quebec, Canada), and b) a population sample of adolescents (N = 3,017), representative of French-speaking students in Quebec.
+Participants: Only participants with at-risk or problem gambling by mid-adolescence or early adulthood were included in the main analysis (n = 180).
+Analyses: Latent Profile Analyses were conducted to identify the optimal number of profiles, in accordance with participants’ scores on a set of variables prescribed by the Pathways Model and measured during early adolescence: depression, anxiety, impulsivity, hyperactivity, antisocial/aggressive behavior, and drug problems.
+Findings: A four-profile model fit the data best.
 Three profiles differed from each other in ways consistent with the Pathways Model (i.e., BC, EV, and BV gamblers).
 A fourth profile emerged, resembling a combination of EV and BV gamblers.
-Four profiles of at-risk and problem gamblers were identified.
+Conclusions: Four profiles of at-risk and problem gamblers were identified.
 Three of these profiles closely resemble those suggested by the Pathways Model.